 6. Akshardham temple, New Jersey, U.S.A.

-Just recently opened last year, this temple is one of the largest, covering 162 acres of land, in America.
+Just recently opened in 2014, this temple is one of the largest, covering 162 acres of land in America.
 Dedicated to Bhagwan Swaminarayan, this temple is based on two colossal Akshardham of Delhi and Gujarat.

 7. Sri Subramaniar Swamy Devasthanam, Batu Caves, Malaysia

-North Of Kuala Lumpur, Batu Caves are series of limestone caves and contains one of the largest statues of Lord Murugan (42.7m in height).
+North Of Kuala Lumpur, Batu Caves are a series of limestone caves and contain one of Lord Murugan’s largest statues (42.7m in height).
 Tamil trader K. Thamboosamy Pillai built this temple in 1890 and is now a favored tourist place in Malaysia.

 8. Shri Venkateswara (Balaji) Temple, Birmingham, U.K.